3-Methylmethcathinone: Use and effects

-Side effects
+Adverse effects

 Side effects of 3-MMC include increased heart rate, increased blood pressure, and decreased appetite.

 Toxicity

 A total of 27 fatalities with at least some exposure to 3-MMC have been confirmed as of March 2022.
 Eighteen of the 27 reported fatalities involved multiple drugs of abuse, usually opioids and uppers ("speedballs").
 Of the 13 cases that specified sex, 12 deaths were male and 1 death was female.
 Of the 7 males whose age was reported, the median age was 27.
 The fatalities see a wide range of blood concentrations, from 249 to 1600 ng/mL.
 The route of administration in any of these fatalities is not clear.

 Of the presumably nine monointoxication deaths involving only 3-MMC that have occurred, two monointoxication cases were reported in the Netherlands and one was reported in France.
 The death in France was determined to be an accidental overdose.
 In addition, there has been 291 reported cases of non-fatal 3-MMC intoxications.
 213 of these cases (75%) were reported in Poland alone, and 50 cases (17%) were reported in Sweden.

 The toxicokinetics of 3-MMC are thought to be similar to those for mephedrone.
 The first human study conducted in 14 healthy human volunteers concluded that "...low to moderate doses of 3-MMC were well tolerated and safe and that potential health risks might only occur at high or excessive doses of 3-MMC."